 Note: everyone in the meeting will be notified that you have started recording via a small pop-up at the top of the screen.

 To stop recording, simply select More Actions (…) > Stop recording.
-Meeting recordings will be automatically stored within Microsoft Stream and can be accessed later via Office 365.
+Meeting recordings will be automatically stored within Microsoft OneDrive and can be accessed later via Office 365.

 For more information on Recording Teams meetings, visit the Microsoft Support site